BrightManu-lang/SPN-param-recovery/README.md

 ## Core Ideas

-1. **Neural Posterior Approximation**
+1. **Covariate-Dependent SPN parameter Posterior Approximation**
-   We train a lightweight 1D Convolutional ResNet to map observed token trajectories (with dropout) -> posterior over transition-rate coefficients.
+Introduce a framework for inferring the coefficients of transition-rate functions in SPNs that explicitly depend on external covariates—without ever computing the likelihood.
+We train a lightweight 1D Convolutional ResNet to map observed token trajectories (with dropout) to a posterior over transition-rate function coefficients.
 2. **Likelihood-Free & Fast**
    No expensive Bayesian sampling: inference is a multi-stochastic forward pass with Monte Carlo dropout for calibrated uncertainty bounds.
 3. **Robust to Missing Events**
    On SPN trajectories with 20 % randomly dropped events, our surrogate achieves an RMSE of 0.108 on rate coefficients, while running orders of magnitude faster than traditional MCMC.